You are puttering along, enjoying those snuggly soft baby cuddles.

 Around 4 months they are less sleepy, they need more wake time, and they stop falling asleep at the drop of a hat.

 If you haven’t taught baby how to sleep on their own without you nursing or rocking them to sleep then this age is where it shows.
 If you aren’t able to put baby down in their crib drowsy but awake to sleep, they may have trouble getting and staying asleep.

 This doesn’t mean what you did was wrong, but that four months and beyond is a different kettle of fish.

 “To put that in perspective, if you are holding your baby to sleep, you would need to hold her for at least 30 minutes to make sure she’s in deep sleep and then she might wake up 15 minutes later.
 Sound familiar?”
 Baby Sleep Site

 In years past the 4 month sleep regression wasn’t quite as bit of a Thang (although it always has been one) for one reason.
 Moms started babies on rice cereal at this age.

 Perhaps baby needs more frequent feeds for a few days or longer feeds at each nursing session.
-Trial and error should help you get the right amount. and then, in a month or two, when you add solids or purees, you’ll be able to rule out hunger completely.
+Trial and error should help you get the right amount.
+And then, in a month or two, when you add solids or purees, you’ll be able to rule out hunger completely.

 Follow your pediatrician’s advice, obviously, but be careful not to rule out hunger.
 If you add in more feeds and are sure baby is full, you can rule out hunger.

 Baby Is Taking 45 Minute Naps

 Assume that baby is hungry and simply feed baby as soon as he wakes.
 If you keep this up for a day or two and notice your baby doesn’t want to feed at these times, then it’s likely a sleep issue, not a hunger one.

 If you keep this up for a day or two and baby seems to lengthen his stretches of sleep instead of continuing with the 45 minute intruder, then you have your answer.

 What To Do When Baby Wakes After 45 Minutes: